gitjit/gitjit.github.io/_posts/2015-11-01-scala-builtin-high-order-methods.md

 comments: true
 ---

 Now we have a good understanding of high order functions and how they works.
 Now let us look into some built-in high order methods in scala collections and see how handy they are.
+The methods available are vast and we are covering some of the most useful methods.Please refer <a target="_blank" href = "http://www.scala-lang.org/api/current/#package">scala-api-docs</a> for deeper understanding.

 **foreach**
 Applies a function f to all elements of this array.